EnigmaCurry/d.rymcg.tech/traefik/README.md

    domain names to include on the default TLS cerificate.
 If you are using the DNS-01 challenge type, you can include wildcard domains here (eg. `*.d.rymcg.tech,foo.example.com`).
+ * `TRAEFIK_DASHBOARD_AUTH` this is the htpasswd encoded username/password to
+   access the Traefik API and dashboard.
+If you ran `make config` this would be filled in for you, simply by answering the questions.

 The DNS-01 challenge type requires some additional environment variables as specified by the [LEGO